kitodo/kitodo-presentation/Documentation/Introduction/Index.rst

 Commons
 ^^^^^^^
-is a group of classes that build upon the TYPO3 API, adding Goobi-specific functions, such as handling METS structures and library metadata in various formats, or linking external resources, such as OAI interfaces or Solr search engines.
+is a group of classes that build upon the TYPO3 API, adding Kitodo-specific functions, such as handling METS structures and library metadata in various formats, or linking external resources, such as OAI interfaces or Solr search engines.
 The API extensions are available to all TYPO3 extensions, which means that they can not only be used by Kitodo.Presentation, but by other